belka-ew/tanya/README.md

 * `encoding`: This package provides tools to work with text encodings.
 * `exception`: Common exceptions and errors.
 * `format`: Formatting and conversion functions.
+* `functional`: Functions that manipulate other functions and their argument lists.
 * `hash`: Hash algorithms.
 * `math`: Arbitrary precision integer and a set of functions.
 * `memory`: Tools for manual memory management (allocators, smart pointers).